near/NEPs/specs/Standards/Wallets/BridgeWallets.md

 **Connect**

 1. dApp initiates pairing via QR modal.
-2. wallet establishes pairing.
+2. wallet establishes pairing and prompts selection of accounts for new session.
-3. dApp makes session proposal (with methods described above).
+3. wallet responds with session (id and accounts).
-4. wallet prompts selection of accounts and approval of proposal.
+4. dApp stores reference to session.

 **Sign in (optional)**